-The portion of delay due to weather represented nearly 10 million minutes of delay in 2013.
+The portion of delay due to weather represented nearly 10 million minutes in 2013.
 Delays translate into real costs for the operators and passengers.
-Currently, the cost to the air carrier operators for an hour of delay ranges from about $1,400 to $4,500, depending on the class of aircraft, and whether the delay is taken on the ground or in the air.
-If the value of passenger time is included, the cost goes up an additional $35 per hour (personal travel) or $63 per hour (business travel) for every person on board.
+Currently, the cost to the air carrier operators for an hour of delay ranges from about $1,400 to $4,500, depending on the class of aircraft and if the delay is on the ground or in the air.
+If the value of passenger time is included, the cost increases annother $35 per hour for personal travel or $63 per hour for business travel for every person on board.

 Which airports have the worst weather-related delay?

-The bar chart shows that the combined delay at the three biggest airports in the New York City area (Newark, LaGuardia and Kennedy) is the highest in the country, with over 57,000 significant delays (delays > 15 minutes) in 2013.
-The other top delay airports are in Chicago (nearly 26,000 significant delays in 2013), Philadelphia (almost 18,000), San Francisco (16,000) and Atlanta (nearly 12,000).
+The bar chart shows that the combined delay at the three biggest airports in the New York City area (Newark, LaGuardia and Kennedy) is the highest in the country, with more than 57,000 significant delays of more than 15 minutes in 2013.
+The other top delay airports are in Chicago (nearly 26,000 delays in 2013), Philadelphia (almost 18,000), San Francisco (16,000) and Atlanta (nearly 12,000).

-These seven airports with the worst weather-related delay certainly experience a large number of impacting weather events.
-But weather alone does not necessarily lead to huge delays.
+These seven airports with the worst weather-related delay experience many impacting weather events but weather alone does not necessarily lead to huge delays.

-If an airport has a lot of excess capacity, even a large number of delayed planes can be shifted to non-weather periods without overloading the system.
-However, the airports with the most weather delays also tend to operate very near capacity for significant parts of the day.
-The system-impacting weather, combined with excess demand, means that delayed flights may have to wait hours to land or depart.
+If an airport has much excess capacity, many delayed planes can be shifted to non-weather periods without overloading the system.
+However, airports with the most weather delays also tend to operate close to capacity for large parts of the day.
+System-impacting weather, combined with excess demand, means that delayed flights may have to wait hours to land or depart.

 What type of weather causes the most delay?

-The type of weather causing air traffic delay differs over the course of a year, and is also dependent on the geographical area of the country.
+The type of weather causing air traffic delay differs over a year, and also depends on the geographical area of the country.

-For example, the graph shows the combined total delays (dark orange) and weather delays (light orange) by month in 2013 at Newark, LaGuardia, and Kennedy airports.
-Both weather delays and total delays peak in May, June and July (weather delays ranging from nearly 6,700 to over 7,800; total delays ranging from 9,000-9,500), but weather delays are also considerable in March, April, October, November, and December (ranging from about 3,500 to 5,400).
+For example, the graph shows combined total delays (dark orange) and weather delays (light orange) by month in 2013 at Newark, LaGuardia, and Kennedy airports.
+Weather delays and total delays peak in May, June and July (weather delays ranging from nearly 6,700 to more than 7,800; total delays ranging from 9,000-9,500), but weather delays are also considerable in March, April, October, November, and December (ranging from about 3,500-5,400).

-The pie charts below show the type of weather leading to this combined Newark, LaGuardia, Kennedy 2013 delay.
-In the winter months (October through March), the combination of airport surface winds and low ceiling and visibility (C&V) conditions account for approximately 75% of delays; convective weather, winter weather, and a small amount of other weather conditions contribute to the remaining 25%.
+The pie charts below show the type of weather leading to this combineddelay.
+In the winter, October through March, the combination of airport surface winds and low ceiling and visibility (C&V) conditions account for about 75 percent of delays; convective weather, winter weather, and a small amount of other weather conditions contribute to the remaining 25 percent.

-However, during the summer months (April through September) when delays peak, most of the delay affecting airport arrivals (over 40%) is due to convective weather (rain, thunderstorms).
-Low C&V conditions (~30%), airport winds (~20%), and other (~10%) also contribute to summer delay.
+However, during the summer months,April through September, when delays peak, more than 40 percent of the delay affecting airport arrivals is due to rain and thunderstorms.
+Low C&V conditions cause about 30 percent, airport winds create about 20 percent, and "other" account for 10 percent of summer delay.

 If a busy jet route becomes blocked by intense thunderstorms, traffic will reroute into the neighboring airspace, which can become overcrowded if the flow is not managed (see animation).
-In these cases, the Planning Team (consisting of FAA personnel at the Air Traffic Control System Command Center who coordinate with the Centers, select Terminals, the airlines, NAVCANADA, general aviation organizations and the military) has several options, some of which are discussed below.
+In these cases, a planning team consisting of FAA personnel at the Air Traffic Control System Command Center who coordinate with the centers, select terminals, airlines, NAVCANADA, general aviation organizations and the military has several options, some of which are discussed below.

-In the case of a large scale weather impact, a Severe Weather Avoidance Plan (SWAP) may be put in place to completely relocate demand to another part of the country.
-The Planning team's strategic placement of Airspace Flow Programs (AFPs) with reduced hourly flow rates allows airlines to prioritize and plan which of their scheduled flights they will route through the restricted airspace.
-Ground Delay Programs (GDPs) are also used to temporarily hold aircraft at their departure airports to reduce the number of flights coming into an impacted area.
+In case of a large scale weather impact, a severe weather avoidance plan may be put into place to relocate demand to another part of the country.
+The planning team's strategic placement of airspace flow programs with reduced hourly flow rates allow airlines to prioritize and plan which of their scheduled flights they will route through the restricted airspace.
+Ground delay programs are also used to temporarily hold aircraft at their departure airports to reduce the number of flights going into an impacted area.

-As an example, on September 11, 2013, an approaching cold front caused a broad region of rapid storm development in the New York Center airspace.
-An Airspace Flow Program was set about one hour before the weather impact quickly increased, as a way of reducing flow, but west coast traffic bound for New York was already enroute.
+As an example, on September 11, 2013, an approaching cold front caused a broad region of rapid storm development in New York Center airspace.
+An airspace flow program was set about 1 hour before the weather impact quickly increased to reduce flow, but West Coast traffic bound for New York was already en route.

-As can be seen in the flight path animation (aircraft are shown as dots; the trailing lines show their recent paths), very few flights could get through the weather-impacted airspace, and many of them were routed northward to avoid the weather.
+As seen in the animation, few flights could get through the weather-impacted airspace, and many of them were routed northward to avoid the weather.
 However, the weather continued to progress northward, making for increasingly long reroutes.
-Even though the New York airports remained clear of weather, the flights bound for New York couldn't get there on time.
+Although the New York airports remained clear of weather, flights bound for New York couldn't arrive on time.

 What happens if thunderstorms prevent landing at an airport?

 As the arriving aircraft approaches its destination airport, the pilot will usually be asked to slow down or enter a holding pattern until the thunderstorms in and around the airport have cleared.
-As more planes arrive and holding continues, over-crowded airspace and low fuel conditions can become serious issues.
-Landing these arrivals safely becomes top priority.
+As more planes arrive and holding continues, over-crowded airspace and running out of fuel can become serious issues.
+Landing these arrivals safely becomes the top priority.

 Controllers can opt to use more of the available terminal routes for arrivals and fewer for departures.
-But with fewer planes departing, gates are not freed up and airport "grid lock" can occur.
-Cases where passengers have been stranded for excessively long periods of time led the Department of Transportation (DOT) to pass a rule prohibiting airlines from leaving planes parked for more than three hours without allowing passengers to disembark.
+With fewer planes departing, remain occupied and airport grid lock can occur.
+Cases where passengers were stranded for excessive periods of time led the Department of Transportation to pass a rule prohibiting airlines from leaving planes parked for more than 3 hours without allowing passengers to disembark.

-If the thunderstorms persist, the holding aircraft will eventually have to divert to alternate airports, wait out the bad weather, refuel, and fly again (much later) to the original destination.
-Diversions are very undesirable because of the large passenger delay and high cost to the airlines.
+If thunderstorms persist, holding aircraft will divert to alternate airports, wait out the bad weather, refuel, and fly again later to the original destination.
+Diversions are undesirable because of the magnitude of passenger delay and cost to the airlines.

-The flight path animation (dots being aircraft, and the trailing lines showing their recent paths) shows that as the storms neared the airports, aircraft were forced to hold (seen as oval patterns) in various locations south, west, north and east of the airports until the weather cleared.
-In total, 177 flights were held because of this weather event, representing over 5,000 minutes of delay.
-There were also 97 aircraft that had to divert to alternate airports.
+The animation shows that as storms approached the airports, aircraft were forced to hold around the airports until the weather cleared.
+In total, 177 flights were held, representing more than 5,000 minutes of delay.
+Ninety-seven aircraft diverted to alternate airports.

-Once the storms began to dissipate and move away, the regular flow of traffic resumed.
+Once the storms began to dissipate and move away, regular flow of traffic resumed.

 How far in advance do traffic flow planners need weather predictions?

-It is clear that unforeseen weather impacts on both enroute and terminal airspace can lead to large delays and ultimately be very costly to the airlines and the travelling public.
-If the weather impacts are either short-lived or local, they can be mitigated by effectively using the available airspace.
-All the airborne and scheduled flights can be handled with only minor reroutes.
+Unforeseen weather impacts on en route and terminal airspace can lead to long delays and ultimately be costly to the airlines and traveling public.
+If weather impacts are either short-lived or local, they can be mitigated by effectively using available airspace.
+All airborne and scheduled flights can be handled with only minor reroutes.

-However, as the weather impacts become longer lived and/or affect larger regions of the country, management of the demand must be planned strategically.
-In weather events requiring moderate to aggressive strategic management, many scheduled flights will require new flight plans that do not intersect the weather impacted areas.
+However, as the weather impacts become longer lived, affect larger regions of the country, or both, management of the demand must be planned strategically.
+In weather events requiring moderate to aggressive management, many scheduled flights will require new flight plans that do not intersect the weather impacted areas.

 Some flights through the impacted airspace may originate at nearby airports, with only short intervals from departure to arrival, whereas other flights may cross the country and be airborne for hours.
 A severe long-lived weather impact will require management of short- and long-haul flights in order to effectively control the demand.

-For example, the bar chart combines all arrivals into the three New York airports (Newark, LaGuardia, and Kennedy) through the course of an entire day with no weather delays, and categorizes them by their airborne time interval.
-Most arriving flights have been airborne 1–3 hours (blue), with approximately 45–60 flights arriving each hour from 8 am to 9 pm local time.
-There are about 10–25 arrivals per hour with airborne time intervals less than one hour (green) throughout most of the day (6 am to midnight), reflecting the steady traffic between New York, Boston, Washington and other nearby cities.
-Finally, a very large number of New York arrivals have been airborne over three hours (red), with 30–40 flights per hour landing daily between noon and 9 pm.
-The noon–9 pm time period happens to coincide exactly with the time period most thunderstorms occur in the summer months.
+For example, the bar chart combines all arrivals into the three New York airports — Newark, LaGuardia, and Kennedy — through an entire day with no weather delays, and categorizes them by their airborne time interval.
+Most arriving flights were airborne 1–3 hours (blue), with about 45–60 flights arriving each hour from 8 a.m. to 9 p.m. local time.
+About 10–25 arrivals per hour had airborne time intervals less than 1 hour (green) throughout most of the day (6 a.m. to midnight), reflecting the steady traffic between New York, Boston, Washington DC, and other nearby cities.
+Finally, many New York arrivals were airborne more than 3 hours (red), with 30–40 flights per hour landing daily between noon and 9 p.m.
+The noon–9 p.m. time period coincides exactly with the time period most thunderstorms occur in the summer.

-Strategic traffic flow managers must plan hours in advance to influence long haul flights.
-If the time needed for pre-departure planning and filing of amended flight plans is added to the airborne time intervals, it becomes clear that predictions of convective weather impacts on airspace capacity are needed 4-8 hours in advance to influence long haul flights and 2-6 hours in advance to influence flights with shorter airborne time intervals.
+Strategic traffic flow managers must plan hours in advance to influence long-haul flights.
+If the time needed for pre-departure planning and filing of amended flight plans is added to the airborne time intervals, predictions of convective weather impacts on airspace capacity are needed 4-8 hours in advance to influence long-haul flights and 2-6 hours in advance to influence shorter flights.